Dr3xus/code-of-conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all ZATech spaces and identification of the participant as a harasser to other ZATech members and/or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all SA MO Posts spaces and identification of the participant as a harasser to other SA MO Posts members and/or the general public.

 Intentionally evading exclusions, bans, suspensions, restrictions, or otherwise interfering with the admin team's decisions and actions are not permitted.

 ## Terms and Conditions

-The Operators may, but are not obligated to, monitor or review any areas on the Slack where users transmit or post communications or communicate solely with each other, including but not limited to public and private channels, and the content of any such communications.
+The Operators may, but are not obligated to, monitor or review any areas on the FB Group where users transmit or post communications or communicate solely with each other, including but not limited to public and private channels, and the content of any such communications.
 The Operators, however, will have no liability related to the content of any such communications, whether or not arising under the laws of copyright, libel, privacy, obscenity, or otherwise.
-The Operators may edit or remove content on the Slack Workspace at their discretion at any time.
+The Operators may edit or remove content on the FB Group Workspace at their discretion at any time.

 ## Privacy and AI-assisted moderation

-By posting content on ZATech you are sharing that data with ZATech, with Slack, and with our partners.
+By posting content on SA MO Posts you are sharing that data with SA MO Posts, with FB Group, and with our partners.
 Members may report content to us that they think violates the code of conduct.
 Generally, all content is retained indefinitely.

 We further use tools such as LLMs to assist in moderating all content on the platform.
 Messages you send may be sent to OpenAI as part of our moderation automation tooling.
 Any such messages are retained by OpenAI for up to 30 days and are not used for training.

 ## Changes

-If you feel there are aspects to this code of conduct which should be modified, please open a pull request with your suggested changes at [https://github.com/zatech/code-of-conduct](https://github.com/zatech/code-of-conduct).
+If you feel there are aspects to this code of conduct which should be modified, please open a pull request with your suggested changes in the pinned post on rules

 ## Credits

-This Code of Conduct is heavily based on the [LGBTQ in Tech Code of Conduct](http://lgbtq.technology/coc.html) and the [Offline First Code of Conduct for Slack](http://offlinefirst.org/code-of-conduct/).
+This Code of Conduct is heavily based on the [LGBTQ in Tech Code of Conduct](http://lgbtq.technology/coc.html), Hackernews (https://news.ycombinator.com/newsguidelines.html) and the [Offline First Code of Conduct for FB Group](http://offlinefirst.org/code-of-conduct/).

+## Bonus section

+We are looking for more assistance in building out a great community (starting with this one) as it is something I personally feel is lacking in the SA Medical Community.
+If you've read this far, you either are a fast reader, a person who cares about this type of topic, and/or someone who skipped to the end.
+Either way by you are likely to be on average than a person who hasn't put in any effort.

+What would be great is if you
+- Care about community building
+- Have time to spare REGULARLY (this takes 1-2 hours a week)
+- Would like to contribute to the development of this community and others in the future (keep your eyes posted)
+- Proactive in suggesting changes, and putting in time to do so

+Send me a message if you are keep put a star emoji in your post if you've read this :)